aletheon/eleutherios-website/README.md

 # Eleutherios

-Eleutherios (https://eleutherios.org.nz) is a global cooperative forum or conversation, among humankind (human or non-human)
+Eleutherios (https://eleutherios.org.nz) is a global cooperative forum or conversation, amongst humankind (people or businesses)

 Normally, when a service (person or business) subscribes to another service (person or business)?
 They do it, through a linear or local forum, customer request or conversation.